4d/4d-for-ios/website/translated_docs/ja/Features-PushNotification.md

 > **OBJECTIVES**
 >
-> Integrate push notifications to your 4d for iOS apps
+> Integrate push notification to your 4d for iOS apps

 > **PREREQUISITES**
 >